rbaltrusch/natscript/doc/README.md

 set myVar to "something else"
 ```

 Note also that there are no operators in the language, only statements (whose tokens cannot be redeclared, so they act as keywords).
-In fact, the only special punctuation are special syntax in the language are optional commas, strings (`"hello"`), floats (`1.0`) and clauses (`if checked true then { }`).
+In fact, the only special punctuation/syntax in the language are optional commas, strings (`"hello"`), floats (`1.0`) and clauses (`if checked true then { }`).

 #### Special variables